 Xin completed his PhD in Computer Science in 2009 at University of Illinois at Urbana-Champaign, where he worked with Saurabh Sinha.
 Before his current position, Xin completed postdoc training with Dr. Hao Li at Department of Biochemistry of UCSF, and with Drs.
 Kathryn Roeder and Ziv Bar-Joseph at Lane Center for Computational Biology of Carnegie Mellon University.
 Xin is interested in statistical genetics and genomics, computational biology/bioinformatics and evolutionary genomics.

 Shengtong (韩圣同) obtained his Ph.D. degree in Statistics in 2012 from the Department of Statistics, the Chinese University of Hong Kong.
-After that, Shengtong did postdoc research work at Department of Epidemiology and Biostatistics at the University of South Carolina, Columbia, then moved to Division of Epidemiology & Biostatistics at University of Memphis.
+After that, Shengtong did postdoc research work at Department of Epidemiology and Biostatistics at the University of South Carolina, Columbia.
 He joined the lab in April, 2015.
 Shengtong's research interests include Bayesian networks, semi-parametric methods and their application in statistical genetics/genomics.

 Yuwen (刘毓文) obtained his Ph.D. in Developmental Biology (Specialized in Genomics and Systems Biology) from University of Chicago in 2014.
 Under the supervision of Dr. Kevin White, he has trainings in both experimental and computational genomics.
 He joined the lab in June, 2015.
 Yuwen’s research interests include developing statistical and computational methods to integrate various types of biological dataset to identify disease-causing DNA variants and pathways.